vicmir/bikeshareApp/README.md

 - **Filtering Options:** Users can set filters for the minimum number of available docks or bikes and the number of results to display.
 - **Interactive Map:** Displays a map with the user's location, nearby stations, and the route to the selected station.
 - **Results Table:** Presents a table with detailed information about nearby stations, including the station name, bikes available, docks available, and distance from the user.

+## Module, data structures, tools used in the project

+**Tools:**
+- **Python:** The primary programming language for data processing and analysis.
+- **Jupyter Notebook:** Utilized for interactive development, testing, and documentation of code snippets.
+- **PyCharm:** Employed as an integrated development environment (IDE) for more efficient coding, debugging, and project management.

+**Algorithms:**
+- **Haversine Formula:** Applied to calculate geographical distances between user locations and bike stations.

+**Modules:**
+- **requests:** Utilized for making HTTP requests to fetch real-time bike station data.
+- **JSON:** Used for parsing and extracting information from the JSON data received from the bike station live feed.
+- **geocoder:** For visualizing geographical data in assisting in obtaining user location.
+- **folium:** For visualizing geographical data in creating interactive maps.
+- **Flask:** Employed as a web framework to develop the main web application.
+Flask facilitates the handling of HTTP requests, routing, and overall web application structure.
+- **PyWebIO:** Integrated for creating an interactive web interface to facilitate user input and display the results in the web application.

+**Data Structures:**
+- **Dictionaries:** Utilized to store and organize station information with key-value pairs, providing a structured format for processing and presenting data.
+- **Lists:** Employed to store and manipulate ordered station data, enabling efficient iteration and sorting.

+**APIs:**
+- **Google Maps API:** Utilized to obtain routing information and visualize bike routes on Google Maps, enhancing the user experience.
+- **Bike Station Live Feed API:** Employed to fetch real-time data on bike station information, ensuring the application reflects the most recent status of bike stations.

 ## Prerequisites